mrastegar2/RAZ-AttUNet/README.md

 # RAZ-AttUNet
-This repository contains the official implementation of the paper: Attention-driven framework to segment renal ablation zone in 1 post-treatment CT images: A step towards ablation margin 2 evaluation
+This repository contains the official implementation of the paper:
+Attention-driven framework to segment renal ablation zone in 1 post-treatment CT images: A step towards ablation margin 2 evaluation
+Maryam Rastegarpoor, Derek W. Cool, and Aaron Fenster